The Silver Hedgehog Video Review Of A’diva Speakers And Profile Sub

 Introduction : Gallo Acoustics A’Diva Review

 So how do you get a better sound experience?
 The answer to this conundrum is to invest in either a sound bar or a home theatre set up.
 That is exactly what The Silver Hedgehog has done.
-Having installed a mid range Yamaha AV receiver, the search was on to find high quality speakers that would compliment both the system being used and the space the speakers would sit in.
+Having installed a mid-range Yamaha AV receiver, the search was on to find high quality speakers that would complement both the system being used and the space the speakers would sit in.

 I had two specific criteria:

 1 -Speakers have to be high quality (not entry level)